 A pizza stone, or baking stone, is basically a thick cooking surface for pizzas and bread.
 They are typically made from ceramic or stone.
-You can even get pizza steels to cook pizzas on but these are typically more expensive and not necessary.
+You can even get a pizza steel like this one on Amazon to cook pizzas on.
+These are typically more expensive but more durable.

 It is true that you don’t need a pizza stone to make nice pizzas.

 However, a pizza stone can significantly improve the quality of your pizzas.
-With a pizza stone, you will be able to achieve a crispier base and crust.
+With a pizza stone/steel, you will be able to achieve a crispier base and crust.

 The great thing about a pizza stone is that it holds its heat extremely well.